HelloTechie/IoTWorkshop/AzureTimeSeriesInsights/README.md

 ![](media/6bb59c9e69cbae98a9f27b3461b72c24.png)

-5. Repeat the same steps (step 1 – 4) to create 2 new devices with Ids: “device 2” and “device 3”.
+5. Repeat the same steps (step 1 – 4) to create 2 new devices with Ids: “device2” and “device3”.
 Save their primary connection strings as well

 6. To send events you will need a Raspberry Pi web simulator.
 Go to [https://azure-samples.github.io/raspberry-pi-web-simulator/\#GetStarted](https://azure-samples.github.io/raspberry-pi-web-simulator/)